brianmtreese/briantree.se/_posts/2025/01/2025-01-16-angular-ng-deep-alternatives-part-two.md

 video_id: "UPMNyX3Nvv4"
 tags:
   - "Angular"
+  - "Angular Components"
   - "Angular Styles"
-  - "ng-deep"
-  - "View Encapsulation"
   - "CSS"
   - "CSS Custom Properties"
+  - "HTML"
+  - "View Encapsulation"
+  - "Web Components"
+  - "ng-deep"
 ---

 <p class="intro"><span class="dropcap">R</span>ecently, I created a <a href="{% post_url /2024/12/2024-12-20-angular-ng-deep-alternatives %}">tutorial</a> about how to avoid <code>::ng-deep</code> when styling Angular components.
 Many of you didn’t like the techniques I provided so I thought it would be good to follow up to clear up some misconceptions and provide more specific examples.
 In short, I think you should try to avoid using it because its use is <a href="https://angular.dev/guide/components/styling#ng-deep">discouraged by the Angular team</a>.
 In this example, I’ll explain why and I’ll show you some things that I like to do instead.</p>